telefonicaid/fiware-skuld/SkuldForAll/README.md

 This means that these scripts are thought to find out the users that should be removed from a region after their account has been expired.

 ## Prerequistes
 You'll need **python-openstackclient** installed so the scripts can properly work.
 The script uses python 2.7.
+It is also highly recommended to install [jq](https://stedolan.github.io/jq/)

 It is interesting to configure the file **fiware-users.ini** whith the appropiate values for the region before running the scripts.